s-taylor/time-walk/README.md

 ## Why?

 At present I'm doing this purely as a personal challenge at this point, it's an interesting problem to solve but as I'm not doing this for work, and thus not spending work time on it, set expecations accordingly.

+## Can I use this?

+Sure!
+Should I use this?
+Probably not.
+This is very much a work in progress at this stage to see if it's feasible, hence the commented out code and thin test suite.
+Once production ready I'll make it known.

+## What still needs doing

+* stringify and parse function (so a rule can be saved and restored)
+* perforamnce improvements on between function which is currently woeful
+* a more robust test suite